-DEHYDRATION became a serious problem across the United States this summer, with the heat index approaching 110 degrees in cities on the east coast, and 120 degrees in the Midwest.
+DEHYDRATION can become a serious problem when the temperatures rise, especially with a large number of American's already experiencing chronic dehydration.
 Warm summer temperatures can cause active people to lose several liters of water through perspiration and breathing: leading to serious performance declines, and potentially dangerous health complications.
 Being able to beat the heat is critical for fitness enthusiasts and athletes alike.

 Performance Takes a serious hit

 When you lose water during activity, a number of physiological stresses begin to compound upon one another: your heart rate ticks upward, your core body temperature rises, and you start to burn through your stored energy (in the form of muscle glycogen) faster.
 The dehydration also decreases plasma levels and affects the water levels both inside and outside your cells.
 The European Journal of Clinical Nutrition summed it up this way:

 “A water deficit of only a few percent will impair physical performance: a slightly larger loss will bring symptoms of tiredness, headache, and general malaise.
 If the loss of water reaches 10–15% of body mass, about 20–30% of total body water, death is the likely outcome.”

 Less blood flow to muscles and skin